rdmarsh/elm/README.md

 account_name = 'example'
 ```

-Change the details as needed.
+Change the details as needed

 Config files use unrepr format:
 https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode

 You can set any cli option in the config file, but the above are the
-three most useful.
+three most useful

 The `Makefile` should have created this dir and placed an example config
 file in it for you: